fagan2888/armadillo-gmm/paper/paper.md

     index: 3
   - name: Arroyo Consortium
     index: 4
-date: 3 August 2016
+date: 27 September 2016
 bibliography: paper.bib
 ---

 # Summary

-Modelling multivariate data through a convex mixture of Gaussians, also known as a Gaussian mixture model (GMM), has many uses in various fields such as signal processing, statistics, econometrics, pattern recognition, and machine learning [@Bishop_2006].
+Statistical modelling of multivariate data through a convex mixture of Gaussians, also known as a Gaussian mixture model (GMM), has many applications in fields such as signal processing, econometrics, and pattern recognition [@Bishop_2006].
-Each Gaussian component in a GMM is described with a weight, mean vector (centroid), and covariance matrix.
+Each component (Gaussian) in a GMM is parameterised with a weight, mean vector (centroid), and covariance matrix.

-*gmm_diag* and *gmm_full* are C++ classes which provide multi-threaded (parallelised) implementations of GMMs and the associated Expectation-Maximisation (EM) training algorithm [@Moon96][@McLachlan_2008].
+*gmm_diag* and *gmm_full* are C++ classes which provide multi-threaded (parallelised) implementations of GMMs and the associated Expectation-Maximisation (EM) algorithm for learning the underlying parameters from training data [@Moon96][@McLachlan_2008].
 The *gmm_diag* class is specifically tailored for diagonal covariance matrices (all entries outside the main diagonal in each covariance matrix are assumed to be zero), while the *gmm_full* class is tailored for full covariance matrices.